 Scientists found that prograde rings didn’t survive a close, strong gravitational interaction with the host star.
 But in the case of retrograde rotation, the rings were intact!
 Having retrograde rotation means that the particles of the ring system are never too close to the star for too long, and thus can stay together.
 Here’s an animation showing the two scenarios.

 Even a retrograde ring system doesn’t last forever though.
 Scientists found that if the planet keeps orbiting the star, the rings will slowly disintegrate over a few thousand orbits.

 Now the question is how likely is it for rings to form such that they spin in the opposite direction to the planet?
 That is being investigated.

 There is another interesting thing about these rings.
 Did you notice the ring gap in the above video at 0:09?

 Since the gap is quite substantial and the planetary system quite young, it is thought that the gap in the rings is caused by a newly formed moon.
 The rings of Super Saturn contain a lot of material in it, about the mass of Earth!
 This moon is thought to be 80% of that mass.
 That puts it as being larger than any Moon in the solar system.
 In fact, this exomoon, if confirmed, would be larger than Mars as well.

 What we are seeing here are signs of a Jupiter/Saturn like elaborate system of moons being formed, albeit on a larger scale.

-After the 13 years of stunning science of Saturn that NASA’s Cassini spacecraft gave us, one can only imagine the beautiful imagery and intricate data that will be revealed if we send a spacecraft to Super Saturn.
+After the 13 years of stunning science at Saturn by NASA’s Cassini spacecraft, one can only imagine the beautiful imagery and intricate data that will be revealed if we send a spacecraft to Super Saturn.

 Dreamy.
 Just to think that there are such extreme worlds out there in the Universe waiting to be discovered, simply boggles my mind.